Massacre of Vassy: Spiral to war

 Having committed the massacre, and despite resulting instructions from Catherine to immediately come to court, Guise continued on to Paris, where the Catholic population, upon hearing the news of his actions, gave him a hero's welcome.
-Catherine, as regent, seeing the dangerous potential of the magnates in the city, ordered him and the leader of the Huguenot party, the Prince of Condé to vacate Paris, Guise however refused to do so.
-In response to this and the massacre Condé marched on Orléans seizing it on 2 April and several days later releasing a manifesto which in justifying his rebellion cited the "cruel and horrible carnage wrought at Vassy, in the presence of M. de Guise".
-Several days later at the Calvinist Synod of Orleans he was proclaimed the protector of all Calvinist churches in the Kingdom.
+Catherine, as regent, seeing the dangerous potential of the magnates in the city, ordered him and the leader of the Huguenot party, the Prince of Condé, to vacate Paris, Guise however refused to do so.
+In response to this and the massacre, Condé marched on Orléans seizing it on 2 April and several days later released a manifesto which in justifying his rebellion cited the "cruel and horrible carnage wrought at Vassy, in the presence of M. de Guise".
+Several days later at the Calvinist Synod of Orleans he was proclaimed the protector of all Calvinist churches in the kingdom.

 First French war of religion

 The major engagements of the war occurred at the Siege of Rouen, the Battle of Dreux and the Siege of Orléans.
-At the Siege of Rouen (May–October 1562), the crown regained the city, but Antoine of Navarre died of his wounds.
-In the Battle of Dreux (December 1562), Condé was captured by the crown and Anne de Montmorency, the governor general, was captured by the rebels.
+At the Siege of Rouen (May–October 1562), the crown regained the city, but the King of Navarre died of his wounds.
+In the Battle of Dreux (December 1562), Condé was captured by the crown and the Constable of France Montmorency, was captured by the rebels.
 In February 1563, at the Siege of Orléans, Guise was shot and killed by the Huguenot Jean de Poltrot de Méré.
-As he was killed outside of direct combat, the Guise family considered this an assassination on the orders of the duke's enemy, Admiral Gaspard II de Coligny.
+As he was killed outside of direct combat, the Guise family considered this an assassination on the orders of the Duke's enemy, Admiral Coligny.
 The popular unrest caused by the assassination, coupled with the resistance by the city of Orléans to the siege, led Catherine de' Medici to mediate a truce, resulting in the Edict of Amboise on 19 March 1563.

-In fiction

-The massacre is depicted in Ken Follett's 2017 novel A Column of Fire.